ternaksapi/exercise-profiling/README.md

 ### `/all-student-name` endpoint Performance Test, from GUI after refactorization.
 ![2e0cca8c-6da3-49ce-bcad-eb11833dd435](https://github.com/ternaksapi/exercise-profiling/assets/116947973/6493a04b-fb5f-496f-bd03-9e64418afc0b)
 This results show a huge gap in Sample Time compared to the previous one, more then tenth of the sample time before refactorization is done.
+Concluding that the refactorization has successfully reduced the resource used to run the application.